 The ‘90s Resi save room themes only feature two or three chords under a looping, simple melody.
 But there’s something about the production of these tracks — layers of long synth notes making up minor chords — combined with their implementation in the games themselves, that make them indelible and beloved by fans.

-In case you missed it — Laced Records is releasing deluxe double LPs for Resident Evil (GC 2002) and Resident Evil 2 (PS 1998), available to pre-order at www.lacedrecords.com (shipping April 2019).
+In case you missed it — Laced Records released deluxe double LPs for Resident Evil (GC 2002) and Resident Evil 2 (PS 1998), with standard black editions still available; also available to pre-order are double vinyl for Resident Evil CODE: Veronica X (2001) and Resident Evil 0 (GC 2002) at www.lacedrecords.com.

 I remember my Dad taking my brother and I to Electronics Boutique to pick up a console with couple of games: Alundra, WipEout, and a second hand copy of a horror game with the most bizarre and unsettling cover art.